bhargav-vlsi/ASIC-Design-IIITB/ReadMe.md

 ### Interesting optimization exhibited by yosys
 This section describes about glimpse of optimization executed by yosys.

 Lets take example of hardware to that multiplies 2 to input and produces output.
-We think that we some kind of gates to achieve that execution, but at end of day its all playing with wires.
+We think that we require some kind of gates to achieve that execution, but at end of day its all playing with wires.
 The tool does not map hardware to any standard cell in library due to optimization.

 Following represents example of circuit to just multiply input to 2 and produce output.
 ![mul2](./Images/mul2.png)